Azure-Samples/blockchain/blockchain-development-kit/connect/sms/outbound/README.md

 select Rename.
 Rename this action to “Check to See If This is a New Contract or an Action”

-In the “If true” section, click More and select “add a switch case”.
+In the “If false” section, click More and select “add a switch case”.

 Click inside the “On” field and select “ActionName” from the dynamic properties dialog.